 - Set up Apps Script learning functions

-- Create automated rule updates
+- Create automated rule update scripts

 - Build quality control monitoring

-Measuring Success
+Measuring Your Success

 Key Performance Indicators